CRMPickers logoCRMPickers

 Close wins when sales activity is the operating model

-Close is the stronger fit when calls, SMS, email follow-up, and activity coaching are the daily system of work rather than add-ons around a generic CRM.
+Close is the stronger fit when calls, SMS, email follow-up, and activity coaching are the daily system of work rather than peripheral tools around a generic CRM.

 Freshsales wins when the CRM must stay inexpensive and connected

-Freshsales is easier to justify when leaders want low entry cost, a larger integration catalog, and a more conventional CRM rollout for mixed sales motions.
+Freshsales is easier to justify when leaders want a free entry point, lower paid tiers, broader integrations, and a familiar rollout for sales users who are not all outbound specialists.

 Who should choose Close vs Freshsales?